On Developer Communities…

 Each hypothesis is accompanied by one or more “anti-hypotheses” – clues that you are not participating in a sustainable developer community.

-Anti-hypothesis: If your user group does not value quality, you are participating in a dysfunctional community.
+Anti-hypothesis: If your user group doesn’t have a backup person for each activity and a succession plan, you are participating in a dysfunctional community.